 Fortunately, Spacehuhn partnered with a board producer to create a custom ESP8266-based development board for security projects.
 This version of the ESP8266 features options that can be explored through a (somewhat fragile) selector switch that scrolls through menu options on an OLED display.
 The board allows any external antenna to be mounted on it, features an RGB LED for showing what mode the device is in, and connects either to a LiPo battery or USB power source directly.

 Upon powering up the custom board, it's easy to scroll through the options to operate the board by hand.
-This is a leg up on even the Raspberry Pi, which tells you almost nothing just by plugging it in without a screen.
+It's is a leg up on even the Raspberry Pi, which tells you almost nothing just by plugging it in without a screen.
 With only a battery pack, you can power the Deauther board, select a target, and launch an attack without the need for a viewing or controlling device, as is often the case with devices like the Pi Zero W.